Trailblazer Project: Whistleblowing

 According to a 2011 New Yorker article, in the early days of the project several NSA employees met with Diane S Roark, an NSA budget expert on the House Intelligence Committee.
 They aired their grievances about Trailblazer.
 In response, NSA director Michael Hayden sent out a memo saying that "individuals, in a session with our congressional overseers, took a position in direct opposition to one that we had corporately decided to follow...
 Actions contrary to our decisions will have a serious adverse effect on our efforts to transform N.S.A., and I cannot tolerate them."

 In September 2002, several people filed a complaint with the Department of Defense IG's office regarding problems with Trailblazer: they included Roark (aforementioned), as well as ex-NSA senior analysts Bill Binney, Kirk Wiebe, and Senior Computer Systems Analyst Ed Loomis, who had all quit the agency over concerns about its mismanagement of acquisition and allegedly illegal domestic spying.
 A major source for the report was NSA senior officer Thomas Andrews Drake.
 Drake had been complaining to his superiors for some time about problems at the agency, and about the superiority of ThinThread over Trailblazer, for example, at protecting privacy.
 Drake gave info to DoD during its investigation of the matter.
 Roark also went to her boss at the House committee, Porter Goss, about problems, but was rebuffed.
 She also attempted to contact William Rehnquist, the Supreme Court Chief Justice at the time.

-Drake's own boss, Maureen Baginski, the third-highest officer at NSA, quit partly over concerns about the legality of its behavior.

 In 2003, the NSA IG (not the DoD IG) had declared Trailblazer an expensive failure.
 It had cost more than $1 billion.